 store_url("ip" => "192.168.0.1")for that.

-stage_done_url: The URL that tells the server that this stage of the boot sequence is finished, and that the next boot sequence should begin upon reboot.
+stage_done_url: The URL that tells the server that this stage of the boot sequence is finished, and that the next boot sequence will begin upon reboot.

 broker_install_url: A URL from which the install script for the node's broker can be retrieved.
 You can see an example in the script, os_complete.erb, which is used by most tasks.